FaisalHossain19/Results_Presentation/README.md

 - **Responsive Design**: It will work seamlessly on desktops, tablets, and smartphones.
 - **Smooth Animations**: It will enhance the user experience with CSS transitions.
 - **Interactive Elements**: It will includes modals, forms, and interactive buttons.

-## Project Overview
-This repository contains the source code and assets for "Results_Presentation", a webpage designed to [brief description of the project, e.g., showcase a portfolio, provide information about a product, etc.].
-The project aims to create a responsive, user-friendly experience for visitors.

 ## Table of Contents
 Technologies Used